 Sammie is excited and humbled to have the opportunity to serve Centura Kansas as Director of Human Resources, thankful to be part of an amazing organization and serving our communities in southwest Kansas.

-Before joining Centura, Stephanie served as CEO for United Methodist Medical American Ministries, offering medical and social services through Care Centers and Clinics in six communities in southwest Kansas.
+Before joining Centura, Stephanie served as CEO of United Methodist Medical American Ministries, offering medical and social services through Care Centers and Clinics in six communities in southwest Kansas.

-Stephanie attended Kansas State University, where she earned a bachelor’s degree in psychology and a master’s degree in lifespan human development, with an emphasis in gerontology.
-She was a Sunflower Advocacy Fellow in 2010 and served as board member for the Kansas Association of the Underservice 2008-2013.
+Stephanie attended Kansas State University, where she earned a bachelor’s degree in Psychology and a master’s degree in Lifespan Human Development, with an emphasis in Gerontology.
+She was a Sunflower Advocacy Fellow in 2010 and served as a board member for the Kansas Association of the Underservice from 2008-2013.